insights-workshop/insights-workshop.github.io/_pages/2021/program.md

 Insights 2021 will be a hybrid workshop.
 The poster sessions will be conducted online, in gather.town.
 The other sessions will have a mixture of virtual and on-site speakers and attendees.

+Please see [the workshop page on underline](https://underline.io/events/192/sessions?eventSessionId=7857) for the gather.town and zoom links.

 All times are local time (Punta Cana, GMT-4).

 <span class="time">8:45–9:00</span> Opening remarks